Ode to the Unknown Wisdom

 A rusty grocery cart, one wheel out of round

-A wag once remarked, "The complexion's so ruddy
+A wag once remarked, her complexion's so ruddy

-reminded of a cocktail, an earlier breakfast choice,
+Reminded of a cocktail, that morning, his choice,

 She replied, "Aye, laddie a dollar for Mary?"